Analyze Home Building Sites: Make the Best Use of Your Land

-Evaluating and understanding building sites is such an important aspect of house design, I devoted an entire “lesson” to the subject in my book, Designing Your Perfect House: Lessons from an Architect.
+It is critically important to analyzing your home building site before starting your house design.
+I feel it is so important, I devoted an entire “lesson” to the subject in my best-selling book, Designing Your Perfect House: Lessons from an Architect.

 If you were to ask me what mistake I see most often in house design and homebuilding, I would say it would be errors in the “siting” of the house.
 By “siting,” I mean the way the house is positioned on the property.
 Houses are often set too high or too low, making them look awkward or creating water drainage problems.